Preference Robustness for DPO with Applications to Public Health: Introduction

 \textit{First}, the objectives in the public health domain are often ambiguous or subjective (e.g., ``prioritize older individuals''). \textit{Second}, reward design in RMABs demands complex reasoning, as the quality of a proposed reward function is not evaluated in isolation, but rather by the policy it induces, increasing the complexity of assessing preference. \textit{Third}, real-world public health datasets are typically smaller, increasing the risk of misalignment due to overfitting and reward hacking, which is a common problem with reinforcement learning for human feedback methods such as DPO \citep{pmlr-v238-gheshlaghi-azar24a, amini-etal-2024-direct, yang2024orthogonalfinetuningdirectpreference, xiao2025comprehensivesurveydirectpreference}.
 However, public health is a high-stakes domain, where poorly aligned policies can lead to serious real-world consequences.

-{To tackle these challenges, we introduce \textsc{DPO-PRO}, a lightweight and distributionally robust enhancement of DPO \cite{rafailov2023DPO}.
-Its application to public health settings is summarized in Figure \ref{fig:overview}. \textsc{DPO-PRO} incorporates uncertainty in the preference distribution using an efficient yet effective Distributionally Robust Optimization (DRO) formulation \citep{Rahimian_2022}, ensuring that the fine-tuned policy remains reliable under imperfect preference annotation.} Unlike prior DRO-based DPO methods \citep{wu2025drdpo, xu2025distributionallyrobustdirectpreference, mandal2025distributionallyrobustreinforcementlearning}, our approach avoids excessive conservatism and only adds negligible computational overhead.
+{To tackle these challenges, we introduce \textsc{DPO-PRO}, a lightweight and distributionally robust enhancement of DPO. \textsc{DPO-PRO} incorporates uncertainty in the preference distribution using an efficient yet effective Distributionally Robust Optimization (DRO) formulation \citep{Rahimian_2022}, ensuring that the fine-tuned policy remains reliable under imperfect preference annotation.} Unlike prior DRO-based DPO methods \citep{wu2025drdpo, xu2025distributionallyrobustdirectpreference, mandal2025distributionallyrobustreinforcementlearning}, our approach avoids excessive conservatism and only adds negligible computational overhead.
 We further show that the resulting robust loss can be interpreted as a regularized DPO loss that penalizes model overconfidence and weak preference signals.

-We evaluate \textsc{DPO-PRO} in a simulated environment based on real-world maternal health application involving ARMMAN, a nonprofit organization that delivers preventative care messages via mobile health programs \cite{ARMMAN}.
-Health workers can place a limited number of live service calls each week to boost beneficiary engagement.
-Prior work has modeled this problem using RMABs, where each beneficiary's engagement evolves over time and the objective is to allocate $K$ live calls per week to maximize long-term engagement.
-Our experiments demonstrate that \textsc{DPO-PRO} is more robust to noisy preference supervision than both vanilla DPO and prior DRO-based approaches across a range of public health objectives.
-We also show that our method shows comparable performance with the Decision Language Model (DLM), a previous method based on self-reflection that was applied in the context of ARMMAN~\cite{behari2024a}, but requires significantly lower inference-time cost as shown in Figure \ref{fig:inf}.
-Additionally, our finetuned LLM has the benefit of removing the need for external LLM APIs during deployment, which is required when working with sensitive or private data.
+We evaluate \textsc{DPO-PRO} on the UltraFeedback benchmark \cite{ultra2024} and on a simulated maternal health task based on ARMMAN’s real-world mobile health program \cite{ARMMAN}.
+In this setting, health workers can place only a limited number of live service calls each week to boost beneficiary engagement.
+Prior work models this problem using RMABs, where each beneficiary’s engagement evolves over time and the objective is to allocate a limited number of calls to maximize long-term engagement.
+Our experiments show that \textsc{DPO-PRO} is more robust to noisy preference annotation than vanilla DPO and prior DRO-based approaches, both on UltraFeedback and across a range of public health objectives.
+We further show that \textsc{DPO-PRO} achieves performance comparable to the Decision Language Model (DLM), a self-reflection–based method used in the ARMMAN setting \cite{behari2024a}, while requiring significantly lower inference-time cost (See Figure~\ref{fig:inf} in Section \ref{sec:benchmarks-health}).